-Looking for a great value broadband package in Glasgow?
+Looking for a new broadband deal in Glasgow?

-In this buyer’s guide, we’ve reviewed the 5 best broadband deals in Glasgow you can buy right now.
+In this guide, we’ve reviewed the 5 best broadband deals available in Glasgow at the moment.

 Best broadband deals Glasgow